pospi/talk-solidity-blockchain-intro/solidity-notes.md

 Three metrics: gas cost (in `wei`), reserved storage size (in `bytes`) & bytecode size (also measurable in `bytes`).
 Note that contract storage is statically allocated *once* at the time you deploy a contract and its size never changes thereafter, so some interfaces may give you back a single value for *'contract size'* at the time of compilation.

+--
+count: false

 ***Relative importance: gas cost > storage size > bytecode size.***

 In general, you will want to prioritise architectural decisions in this order.
 Note that performance (in terms of speed) should **not** be a concern to you. *"CPU-intensive"* in this environment means on the order of sorting an array of more than 50 elements&mdash; not much horsepower at all!

-- Prioritise the gas cost of interacting with your contracts above all else.
+- .suggestion[Prioritise the gas cost of interacting with your contracts above all else.]
 Some statisticians have claimed that a single bitcoin transaction causes as much CO<sub>2</sub> pollution as keeping a car on the road for *3 days*.
 Remember that all computation costs energy and that your effects here are amplified drastically by the size of the network.
 - Storage and bytecode size are equivalent priorities, but storage is more under your control:
     - Be dilligent about utilising contract storage variables fully and allocating as little space as possible for dynamic arrays.
     - Learn to understand how the Solidity compiler handles your code and build up a library of optimal libraries and algorithms for common tasks.
 Use Mix or your test framework to compare bytecode sizes for contract generation.